lfulmer35/ArkansasPlanning/brainstorm.md

 # What are the conditions that must be met?
 ## Job Requirements
  * Lucas has job ?
-    - Lucas can has temp job
+    - Lucas has temp job
     - Lucas has permanent job
 ## Lucas Job :computer:
 ### Option 1 - Remote